dmatik/homeassistant-config/README.md

 # dmatik’s Home Assistant configuration

-I’m using Lovelace mostly for my mobile devices and HaDashboard for the tablet on the wall.
+I’m using Lovelace mostly for my mobile devices and for Wallpanel tablet which some times used with HaDashboard instead.
 Please join me in discord under the following [link](https://discord.gg/96MRxGv), welcome to visit and ask questions.

 ## Hardware